 The Reduced-Residency Juris Doctor (RRJD) program at Vermont Law School offers students a more flexible way to earn a JD.
-Compared to traditional three-year residential JD programs, this partially online JD degree option enables students to earn a JD with only 18 months of study on campus.
-Students complete the remainder of their studies with online law degree courses and a Semester-in-Practice (SiP) externship off campus.
+Compared to traditional three-year residential JD programs, this JD degree option enables students to earn a JD, partially online, with only 3 semesters of study on campus, beginning in the fall semester.
+Students complete the remainder of their studies with online law degree courses in an asynchronous format and a Semester-in-Practice (SiP) externship off campus.
 In addition to the flexibility of taking JD courses online, students may potentially reduce costs associated with attending VLS by living and working elsewhere.

 The RRJD is built for the motivated student who desires the opportunity to finish their JD degree online, perhaps while working; who is ready to gain practical legal experience; and who is eager to build a professional network.